-Robert Duverne is in his first season as first team fitness coach, after being appointed on January 10, 2018.
+Robert Duverne is in his second season as first team fitness coach, after being appointed on January 10, 2018.

 Following an amateur soccer career and earning his STAPS (Science and technique of physical and sports activities) Master's Degree in 1990, Duverne jointed the Olympique Lyonnais technical staff under head coach Raymond Domenech.
 He served as fitness coach with OL from 1991 to 1993, from 1995 to 2009 and then from 2011 to 2014, working alongside several head coaches, including Raymond Domenech, Guy Stephan, Bernard Lacombe, Paul Le Guen, Gérard Houllier, Alain Perrin, Claude Puel and Rémi Garde.